Neighbors Helping Neighbors Since 1911

 Preparedness Exercises for Vehicle Extrication Incidents

-Routine hands-on vehicle extrication exercises are an especially important part of our training program at the Libby Volunteer Fire Department.
-The scenarios, which simulate “real-world” emergency situations, provide participants with the confidence and the techniques needed for a successful and immediate extrication of auto accident victims who quite often are suffering from life-threatening injuries.
+Routine hands–on vehicle extrication exercises are an especially important part of our training program at the Libby Volunteer Fire Department.
+The scenarios—which simulate real–world emergency situations—provide participants with the most effective techniques needed for an immediate extrication of auto accident victims.